Once your pay cycle is complete it’s time to do a final review, export the payroll and process payroll.

 Run or export a pay cycle

 First ensure you have approved all timesheets for the pay cycle.
-When viewing your pay cycle you will see the number of pending timesheets in the status column, if any, which are timesheets that haven’t yet been approved.
+When viewing your pay cycle you will see the number of pending timesheets in the status column, if any, which are timesheets that haven’t yet been approved (if running payroll early, this may be a significant number – read section below for how to best manage Running payroll early).

 An approved timesheet is a shift’s actual counted hours, which have been verified by a manager.
 Unless zeroed out, all unapproved timesheets will export as rostered, ignoring any clock in/out data, so ensure you have an approval process in place.